Cepave/CepaveJobs/README.md

 **工作內容**：

-- Implement the features and user interfaces of monitoring system.
+- Implement features and user interfaces for our monitoring system.
 - Architect efficient and reusable front-end systems that drive complex web applications. (e.g., Data visualization.)
-- Collaborate with Product Designers, Product Managers, and Software Engineers to deliver compelling user-facing products.
+- Collaborate with Product Designers, Product Managers, and Software Engineers.
-- Identify and resolve performance and scalability issues.
+- Identify and resolve performances and scalability issues.

 **基本要求**：

-- Experience witch HTML/CSS, including concepts like layout, specificity, and cross-browser compatibility.
+- Experience with HTML/CSS, including layout, specificity, and cross-browser compatibility.
-- Proficient in Javascript, including concepts like asynchronous programming, closures, types, and ES6.
+- Proficient in Javascript, including asynchronous programming, closures, types, and ES6.
 - Experienced with at least one JS framework (React, Angular, etc.) combined with the capability to write beautiful code independently of these.
 - Can easily pick up new front end libraries and frameworks.
 - Familiarity with interactive data visualization using tools like D3.js, Flot, Highcharts, or Echarts.